blando8/RAG_Chainlit_Chroma_Langfuse/README.md

     python embed.py
     ```

-5. Start a chat
+5. Add your prompt to Langfuse

     ```shell
+    python addPromptToLangfuse.py
+    ```

+6. Start a chat

+    ```shell
     chainlit run demo.py
     ```

-6. Create a dataset of questions and answers from your interactions
+7. Create a dataset of questions and answers from your interactions

     - Launch the API endpoint